This site is intended to pick up where the Buyout of America book leaves off.

 No wonder the Carlyle Group hosting its September 2013 annual investor meeting drew Goldman’s Lloyd Blankfein and JPMorgan’s Jamie Dimon as attendees.
 Besides, likely 2016 Presidential Candidate Hillary Clinton was the keynote speaker.
 Former Obama Cabinet Member Austan Goolsbee also appeared.

-There is a new push to end “carried interest”, the ability of private equity fund managers to claim capital gains tax treatment on their commissions (a 20 percent tax rate insted of 39.6 percent).
+There is a new push to end “carried interest”, the ability of private equity fund managers to claim capital gains tax treatment on their commissions (a 20 percent tax rate instead of 39.6 percent).

 Republican House Ways and Means Chair David Camp in Feb.
 2014 recommended ending the tax break so the Government could raise more money and lower the overall corporate tax rate.